Team-Nifty-GmbH/nuxbe-printer-bridge/readme.md

 # Nuxbe Printer Bridge

 A Rust application that bridges between Nuxbe ERP and CUPS (Common UNIX Printing System) to manage printers and handle print jobs.
-It provides a REST API, real-time WebSocket integration, and automatic synchronization between the systems.
+It provides real-time WebSocket integration, CLI printing, and automatic synchronization between the systems.

 ## Installation from APT Repository